 In excess (as might occur with an exclusively plant-based diet), phytoestrogens can lengthen cycles, reduce progesterone, or in some cases, suppress ovulation altogether.

-From the comments: A few of you mentioned heavier periods on a vegan diet, which I would I attribute to deficiency of zinc, iron, vitamin A, and/or progesterone.
+From the comments: A few of you mentioned heavier periods on a vegan diet, which I attribute to low progesterone or a deficiency of zinc, iron, vitamin A, and/or iodine.

 - coenzyme Q10

-It can take a year to deplete reserves of nutrients such as vitamin A, a make-or-break nutrient for period health.
-Having the less active form of the enzyme (from the BCMO1 gene) to convert beta carotene to vitamin A could be why some women crash on a vegan diet.
+It can take at least a year to deplete reserves of nutrients such as vitamin A, a make-or-break nutrient for period health.
+Having the more active form of the enzyme (encoded by the BCMO1 gene) that converts beta carotene to vitamin A is why some women can stay relatively healthy on a plant-based diet.

 👉 Tip: Bumpy skin on the back of the arms (keratosis pilaris) is a sign of vitamin A deficiency.

-👉 Tip: I sometimes prescribe what I call an “ovulation cocktail for vegans,” which is zinc plus iodine to support ovarian function.
+👉 Tip: If you’re vegan and having trouble with your periods, you could try what I call an “ovulation cocktail for vegans,” which is zinc plus iodine to support ovarian function.

-I don’t see the same deficiencies or problems from a vegetarian or partly plant-based diet.
+Nutrient deficiencies are less likely to occur with a vegetarian or partly plant-based diet.
 Even a moderate amount of nutrient-dense animal food such as goat cheese and eggs can make a huge difference to periods.